Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 A Five-Step Data-Driven Site Selection Playbook

-Step 1 – Define Goals & Scoring Matrix
+Step 1: Define Goals and Scoring Matrix

 Before diving into spreadsheets and maps, you need clarity on what success looks like for your business.
 This crucial first step sets the foundation for everything that follows.